Chainpur block, Gumla: History

+Before 1920 Chainpur was a part of Kulmunda Estate and ruled by the Khawas (khas) zamindars and Jagidars of the Kulmunda estate.

 Albert Ekka, was born in village Jari, earlier in Chainpur CD block, now in Albert Ekka (Jari) CD block.
 He was posthumously awarded the Param Vir Chakra, India's highest award for valour in the face of the enemy.

 Gumla became a subdivision of Ranchi district in 1902 and it became a separate district in 1983.
 Simdega district was carved out of Gumla district in 2011.
 Subsequently, Gumla district was divided into three subdivisions – Gumla Sadar subdivision (with Gumla, Ghaghra, Bharno, Bishunpur, Raidih and Sisia blocks), Basia subdivision (with Palkot, Basia and Kamdara blocks), and Chainpur subdivision (with Chainpur, Albert Ekka (Jari) and Dumri blocks).

 Maoist activities

 The Maoist insurgency started spreading around the mid-1990s and poses a big challenge to peace and development of the district.
 It “is involved in abduction, extortion, extortion killings.”
 The banned organisation is active largely in the eastern part of the district mainly in Kamadara, Basia, Palkot, Gumla, Raidih, Sisai and Bharno police stations.
 In order to counter the activities of the insurgents, arms, ammunition and security equipment have been provided in every police station.
 It includes bulletproof and landmine-proof vehicles.

 But before 1990 no Maoist existed in this region.
 When local indigenous people got looted.
 Their lands were taken forcefully, they were treated as a labour in their own villages for a time of Food.
 They have to migrate to big cities in Search of job, some of them were sold.
 Government never listen to them they only take votes and a lots of resources worth trillions of dollars annually.
 The indigenous people feel like they are being cheated.
 They opposed about it in front of the government but government fired bullets on them.
 On 10 October 1968 police in Chainpur fired multiple round of bullets on a crowd of Birsa Seva Dal organized big gathering of peaceful protesters.
 Even nowadays they are being cheated by the local shopkeepers.
 The shopkeepers do a lots of fraud like in weight, duplicate.
 They take full money and give less or duplicate goods.
 They take the disadvantage of uneducated local people.
 Because government never provided education to them.
 The police, local officers and other governmental officers never supported them.
 The contractors builds low quality of infrastructure worth a lots of money.
 He eats rest of the money, a big scam over the local people's money.
 People of this region believe in movement against corruption and injustice.